Jon Derek (Vocals/Rhythm

-Following a number of recent appearances on the BBC Radio 'live' show 'Country Meets Folk' backing other artists - the newly formed 'Country Fever' appeared in their own
+Following a few recent appearances on the BBC Radio 'live' show 'Country Meets Folk' backing other artists - the newly formed 'Country Fever' appeared in their own right

-right on December 21, 1968 from the Playhouse Theatre in Charing Cross, London alongside folk artists, Ralph McTell (Streets Of London) and Gordon Giltrap.
+on December 21, 1968 from the Playhouse Theatre in Charing Cross, London alongside folk artists, Ralph McTell (Streets Of London) and Gordon Giltrap.
+Coincidently,

 Throughout the coming months, Country Fever became one of the most professional and respected bands on the circuit.
-In addition to being regularly heard on 'live' radio
+In addition to being regularly heard on various 'live'

-broadcasts, they also appeared weekly at a number of venues in the London area which were owned by 'Griffin Catering' and run by Charles Williams and, whose promise it was to stage a different
+radio broadcasts, they also appeared weekly at a number of venues in the London area which were owned by 'Griffin Catering' and run by Charles Williams.
+His promise was to stage a different country

 Due to illness, Jon Derek was unable to appear with the band when they were asked to support American country singer, Faron Young on a one-off appearance

 at USAF South Ruislip in September 1969.
 Friend and former band member, Jamie Gunn took his place.

 In October 1969, Country Fever signed a recording contract with the first British country music record label Lucky Records and a personal management